xyproto/algernon/README.md

 * `content(string)` sets the Content-Type for a page.
 * `method()` returns the requested HTTP method (GET, POST etc).
-* `print(...)` can be used for outputting data to the browser/client.
-Takes a variable number of strings.
+* `print(...)` output data to the browser/client.
-* `mprint(...)` can be used for outputting markdown to the browser/client.
-The given text is converted from markdown to html.
 Takes a variable number of strings.
 * `urlpath()` returns the requested URL path.
 * `header(string)` returns the HTTP header in the request, for a given key, or an empty string.
 * `body()` returns the HTTP body in the request (will only read the body once, since it's streamed).